yokoux/thsjs-cli/README.md

 - `packages/create-thsjs/template-*`
 - `packages/thsjs`

-    ps: I assume the tech-stack is based on `webpack5`, `babel`.
+    ps: I presume the tech-stack is based on `webpack5`, `babel`.
 The `start` command will run a webpack server.